rogerwes/rogerwes/README.md

-- 🔭 I’m currently working on: different Javascript games and a github blog page personally, and I just started at Life Time Fitness!
+- 🔭 I’m currently working on: tinkering with the Godot game framework & using
-- 🌱 I’m currently learning: MongoDb & K8's
+- 🌱 I’m currently learning: MongoDb, Kafka, Godot & K8's.
+Mongo work as a side project can be found here on my glitch remix [here](https://glitch.com/~mammoth-marvelous-glazer)
 - 👯 I’m looking to collaborate on: cloud based network connectivity for game making
 - 🤔 I’m looking for help with: writing better Javascript tests
 - 💬 Ask me about: really anything, I'm an open book